ucdavis/FairMLCourse/Hwk/Hwk2.md

 Critics of the SAT cite [research](https://budgetmodel.wharton.upenn.edu/issues/2021/9/28/is-income-implicit-in-measures-of-student-ability) showing a correlation between a student's SAT scores and her family's income.
-The test measures family wealth, not academic readiness, they say.
+The test measures family wealth, not academic readiness, they say.(Even the training data will be considered "new cases"; see outline below.

 On the other hand, defenders of the SAT cite other research and the stellar performance of many East Asian or East European children of